Walkthrough: Demonstrating Visual Inheritance

 These controls in the inherited form are always read-only regardless of the modifiers you use (

-To create a class library project containing a base form
+Create a class library project containing a base form

 Create a Windows Forms application named